BRIGHTON JETTY SCULPTURES RULES OF ENTRY 2024

 Environmental Awareness Award entries will be judged on the criteria listed above as well as the environmental message expressed in the Artist Statement on the Entry Form.

-A minimum of five (5) entries per category is required before that category can be judged and prizes awarded.
+A minimum of three (3) entries per category is required before that category can be judged and prizes awarded.

 WORK HEALTH AND SAFETY (WHS) – OUTDOOR SCULPTURES